 Getting to the Peninsula Walkway

-If you’re coming from Tekapo, drive out of town towards Twizel / Mount Cook National Park and turn off at the sign for Mount John Observatory.
+If you’re coming from Lake Tekapo, drive out of town towards Twizel / Mount Cook National Park and turn off at the sign for Mount John Observatory.
 We drove up to the observatory / cafe before we did the hike and it has to be one of the more scenic places to grab a coffee (or a milkshake) in New Zealand.
-A trip to Mount John and the Peninsula Walkway is definitely one of the best things to do in the area — don’t miss it!
+A trip to Mount John and the Peninsula Walkway is definitely one of the best things to do in Lake Tekapo and the Mackenzie Basin — don’t miss it!
 This road also features lupins in summer — they make for a pretty foreground to the beautiful scenery beyond.

 Latest posts by Jon Algie (see all)